aesadde/aesadde.github.io/posts/ghc_core.md

 [this](https://github.com/thoughtpolice/strict-ghc-plugin) plugin which enables to make functions  (previously annotated) strict.

-**Understanding Core**
+## Understanding Core

 Despite its simplicity, taming Core can be hard.

-First of all, while there is an API, the documentation is very poor and there is a generalized lack of examples.
+First of all, while there is an API, the documentation is poor and there is a generalized lack of examples.
 This is understandable (up to a point) given that writing compiler plugins is not a common task and something that not even the most experienced Haskell programmers would do on a normal day (I guess).